santiagoClifford/googleUX-apuntes/modulo02/week1/explorePortfolios.md

 ### portfolio

 a collection of work you've created that shows your skills in certain area. "you want recruiters to immediately understand who you are and your strengths as a UX designer."
+Es importante difereciarte de los otros diseñadores.

 es buena idea usar un creador de páginas web, muhcos de ellos con la filosofía "what you see is what you get"(wysiwyg)